xiyaowong/transparent.nvim/README.md

 })
 ```

-There is another recommended way to set up additional highlight groups.

 You can also add additional highlight groups by explicitly assigning the variable "g:transparent_groups", which is the more recommended way.

 For example, if you want to add group `ExtraGroup`, you can do it like this: